Tryliom/Box2d/01-SpaceShooter/README.md

 # TODO

-- Create a weapon that shoot regular bullets with short cooldown but low damage and 0.5 size
+- Add an effect on Penetration bullets

 - Create an enemy space ship (looks like a camper)